wp-plugins/wptouch/readme.txt

 The theme also includes the ability for your visitors to easily switch between the *WPtouch* view and your site's regular theme.

+= Coming Soon: WPtouch 2.0 Pro! =
+Totally re-written top to bottom, with a slew of new features, include support for themes!

+For more information or to sign-up to be notified when WPtouch 2.0 Pro is available, visit http://www.wptouch.com

 == Changelog ==

+= Version 1.9.14 (unreleased) =
+* Fixed issue with Account tab logic
+* Fixed issue with Comments on pages

 = Version 1.9.13 =
 * Removed application Twitter links on single post page, replaced with post to m.twitter.com